elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the term's kind is "literal", abort with "You've got the wrong kind of variable here." and the rider.` `If the term's type's length is not 4, abort with "You've got the wrong kind of variable here." and the rider.` `If the rider's token is not "to", abort with "I was expecting the word 'to', but found '" then the rider's token then "'." and the rider; exit.`
+`If the term's kind is "_literal", abort with "_You've got the wrong kind of variable here._" and the rider.` `If the term's type's length is not 4, abort with "_You've got the wrong kind of variable here._" and the rider.` `If the rider's token is not "_to", abort with "_I was expecting the word 'to', but found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not "routine", abort with "I was expecting the word 'routine' but found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not "_routine", abort with "_I was expecting the word 'routine' but found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Compile a routine reference given the rider.` `Convert the routine reference to a moniker.`
 `Destroy the routine reference.`
-`Find a routine given the moniker and the routine index.` `If the routine is nil, abort with "I can't find the '" then the moniker then "' routine to which you are trying to point." and the rider; exit.`
+`Find a routine given the moniker and the routine index.` `If the routine is nil, abort with "_I can't find the '_" then the moniker then "_' routine to which you are trying to point._" and the rider; exit.`
 `Add a fragment given the routine address tag and the routine.` `Put the term's variable into the fragment's variable.`